mtwingrove/spoof/README.md

 spoof
 =====
-PHP Script to send mail.
+PHP script to send mail.
 Allows users to input TO, FROM, SUBJECT and BODY.